deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ## Abstract

 A mob murder witness is taken into a safe house by the police for five days before her court appearance.
 She's protected by two police officers.
 One of them is on the mob murder's payroll and has already staged a suicide of a witness 18 years ago.
-He first tries to scare the witness with the story about the suicice by leaving scary notes and intimidating her.
+He first tries to scare the witness with the story about the suicide by leaving scary notes and intimidating her.
 On the fourth day, his masquerade is dropped, and he first tries to kill the other officer.
 The witness interrupts him, and then he tries to kill her, but she can hold him back and is saved in the last minute by the other officer.

 ## Characters